jamiemonty/fpga-vga-verilog/index.md

 Perhaps add a picture of your demo.
 Guideline: 1/2 sentences.

 ## My VGA Design Edit
 Introduce your own design idea.
 Consider how complex/achievabble this might be or otherwise.
-Reference any research you do online.
+Reference any research you do online (use hyperlinks).
 ### Code Design
 Briefly show how you changed the template code to display a different image.
 Demonstrate your understanding.
 Guideline: 1-2 short paragraphs.
 ### Simulation